Barrie Flyers: History

-Barrie won the OHA championship defeating the Toronto Marlboros.

-Canadian Amateur Hockey Association vice-president W. B. George oversaw the Flyers versus Quebec Citadels series for the George Richardson Memorial Trophy, to represent Eastern Canada in the 1951 Memorial Cup playoffs.
+In the 1950–51 season, the Bruins established a second farm team in the Waterloo Hurricanes, but gave priority to the Barrie Flyers for receiving prospects.
+Barrie won the OHA championship again versus the Toronto Marlboros.
+Canadian Amateur Hockey Association vice-president W. B. George oversaw the Flyers versus Quebec Citadelles series for the George Richardson Memorial Trophy, to represent Eastern Canada in the 1951 Memorial Cup playoffs.
 When the Citadels refused to play game five in Barrie, George gave them an ultimatum to play or forfeit the series.
 Quebec decided to play too late to arrive by train, but arrived half an hour late after flying.
 George scheduled game seven on neutral ice at Maple Leaf Gardens, despite protests from Flyers' coach Hap Emms who claimed that his team only agreed to resume the series if game seven was played in Barrie.

-The Flyers won the Memorial Cup in 1951 played at Winnipeg and Brandon, Manitoba.
+The Flyers won the 1951 Memorial Cup played at Winnipeg and Brandon, Manitoba.
 They swept the Winnipeg Monarchs in a best-of-seven series.